WestGrid/ubcSummerSchool2018/1-program.md

 - Cedar reservations: collecting data from instructors
   - GPU reservation will be difficult, but let's wait for the registration numbers first
 - 50 guest accounts?
-- will need to make this page *presentable* by Apr-25, announcement and registration opening around or just before May-01 (Jana's schedule)
+- will need to make this page *presentable* by Apr-25, announcement and registration live on Apr-26 (Jana's schedule) or could even be before then if ready
+- do we need a poster?

 ## Courses (tentative program)